openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 The magnitude of the result is always less than that of the divisor.

-If the value of the divisor for an integer remainder operator is *0*, then *ArithmeticError* is thrown.
+If the value of the divisor for an integer remainder operator is *0*, then ``ArithmeticError`` is thrown.

-A floating-point remainder operation result as computed by the operator '``%``' is different than that produced by the remainder operation defined by IEEE 754.
+The result of a floating-point remainder operation as computed by the operator '``%``' is different than that produced by the remainder operation defined by IEEE 754.
 The IEEE 754 remainder operation computes the remainder from a rounding division (not a truncating division), and its behavior is different from that of the usual integer remainder operator.
-On the contrary, |LANG| presumes that on floating-point operations the operator '``%``' behaves in the same manner as the integer remainder operator (comparable to the C library function *fmod*).
+On the contrary, |LANG| presumes that the operator '``%``' behaves on floating-point operations in the same manner as the integer remainder operator (comparable to the C library function *fmod*).
 The standard library (see :ref:`Standard Library`) routine ``Math.IEEEremainder`` can compute the IEEE 754 remainder operation.